SubAquaticsROV/rov-protocol/commands.md

 ### `set_camera_pins` (0x40)

 This configures all of the multiplexer pins!
 The multiplexer requires the most pins, as well as the most bytes to configure.
+And since a second multiplexer was added, this command is by far the longest.

 ```
     0          4         8